defenseunicorns/delivery-aws-iac/doc/adr/0009-automated-release-process.md

 ## Consequences

 - Maintainers will need to use [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) messages when merging PRs for ReleasePlease to work properly.
-- We will need to create some automation that runs on commits to main that alert us (likely via Slack) if a commit is made to main that does not conform to the Semantic Commit format.
+- We will need to set up a GitHub Action that runs on commits to main that alerts us via Slack if a commit is made to main that does not conform to the Semantic Commit format.